fstnetwork/module-api/Workshop/getAllIssuer.md

 - **permission**
-  - Only Master could test
+  - Only Master could use